|Sources of Persecution||Islamic Oppression|

 |Leader||President Bashar al-Assad|

-Even though Christians have been in Syria since the first century, Islam is now the main religion.
-Since the war broke out in 2011, Islamic extremist groups previously oppressed by the government have been able to operate more openly.
-The Islamic State, well known for their violent persecution of Christians, are one of many groups seeking to remove Christianity from Syria.
+Even though Christians have been in Syria since the first century, they comprise only 4% of the population.
+Since the war broke out in 2011, Islamic extremist groups have operated more openly.
+These groups, including Islamic State, seek to remove Christianity from Syria.

-Many Christians in Syria have been targeted in violent attacks and forced to flee the country.
+Christians have been targeted in violent attacks or forced to flee the country.
 In areas controlled by Islamic extremists, most historic churches have been either demolished or turned into Islamic centres.
-Public expressions of Christian faith are prohibited and church buildings or monasteries cannot be repaired.
+Public expressions of Christian faith are prohibited, and church buildings or monasteries are prevented from being repaired.

 Persecution is worst for those who leave Islam to become a Christian.
 They are pressured to renounce Jesus, as their new faith dishonours the family.

-Pray that those who persecute the Christians in Syria will experience the love of God and have a change of heart.
+Pray that persecutors will experience the love of God and have their hearts changed.

-Pray for the believers who choose to stay in Syria, that the joy of the Lord will be their strength in the midst of persecution.
+Pray that believers who choose to remain in Syria will find joy and strength in the Lord amidst persecution.